5 min read

 Set Up Voice Dictation for Your Code Review Workflow

-• Press your activation hotkey (default: fn) anywhere to start speaking
+• Press your activation hotkey (default: Fn) anywhere to start speaking

 • Say "bullet point" or "new line" to format comments as you speak